 Collection for DPW-serviced households.

-- Who: Residents who receive collection service from DPW (single-family homes and apartment buildings containing three or fewer housing units) are eligible for holiday tree and greenery collection.
-Households not serviced by DPW (for example, larger apartment buildings) should consult with their landlord/property owner for collection procedures or visit a DPW drop-off.
+- Who: Residents who receive collection service from DPW (single-family homes and buildings containing three or fewer housing units) are eligible for holiday tree and greenery collection.
+Households not serviced by DPW (for example, larger apartment buildings) should consult with their landlord or property owner for collection procedures or visit a DPW drop-off.

-- Where: Residents should place their trees and greenery in the tree box area or curbside in front of their home.
+- Where: Residents should place their trees and greenery in the tree box area or curbside in front of their homes.

-- How: When setting these items out for collection, residents should remove all ornaments and lights.
-Do not place trees and greenery in a bag.
+- How: When setting these items out for collection, residents should remove all ornaments, tinsel, garlands, and lights.
+Do not place trees and greenery in bags.
+Residents can contact 311 to place a service request for holiday tree collection if holiday trees are not picked up after 7 days.

-- Why: Trees and greenery collected through March 2, 2024, will be composted.
+- Why: Trees and greenery collected starting January 2, 2025, through February 28, 2025, will be composted.
 District residents can collect up to five 32-gallon bags of the free compost year-round while supplies last at the Fort Totten Transfer Station.
-Residents must bring their own bags.
+Residents must bring their own bags to gather the compost.

 Holiday Tree and Greenery Drop-Off

-Residents can also drop their holiday trees and/or greenery at one of two locations from January 3, through March 2, 2024:
+Residents can also drop their holiday trees and greenery at the following locations, Monday through Friday, 8 AM – 4 PM, from January 2 through March 31, 2025:

-Pro tip: Branches and needles can also be "recycled" at your home.
-Simply chop them up for composting, or spread them under trees and shrubs as a temporary winter mulch.
+Pro tip: Branches and needles can also be "recycled" at home; just break them into smaller pieces and distribute them under trees and shrubs in your yard as mulch.

 How to Dispose of Your Artificial Tree

-- Households Serviced by DC DPW: If your trash is regularly collected by DPW, request a bulk trash pickup for your artificial holiday tree.
+- Households Serviced by DC DPW: If DPW regularly collects your trash, request a bulk trash pickup for your artificial holiday tree.

-How to Dispose of Your Wreaths and Roping
+How to Dispose of Your Natural Wreaths & Garlands

-If you can separate the greens from their wire, natural wreaths and garland can be composted or mulched with your holiday tree.
-Just place it in front the home on your scheduled collection day.
+- Natural wreaths and garlands can be composted or mulched with your natural holiday tree.
+Just place them out front on your scheduled collection day.

-Or you can gather them in a paper bag and schedule a yard waste collection by calling 311 or visiting 311.dc.gov.
-Otherwise, dispose of your wreaths and roping as trash.
+- You can also gather them in a paper bag and schedule a yard waste collection by calling 311 or visiting 311.dc.gov.
+Otherwise, dispose of your wreaths with wire and roping as trash.

 More questions?

-If you have more questions on how best to recycle, reuse, or safely dispose of your waste, search the What Goes Where tool for more tips and suggestions.
+If you have more questions on how to recycle, reuse, or safely dispose of your waste, search DC's interactive What Goes Where tool for more tips and suggestions.